aimnova.

 Made with 💜 for IB students worldwide

-NotesMath AA SLTopic 2.7
+NotesMath AATopic 2.7

 Unit 2 · Functions · Topic 2.7

 Topic 2.7 of IB Mathematics: Analysis and Approaches covers Quadratic equations & discriminant, which is part of Unit 2: Functions.
 Students explore key concepts including Solving quadratics, The discriminant, Quadratic inequalities.
-A strong understanding of quadratic equations & discriminant is essential for IB Math AA SL exams and builds the foundation for connected topics across the syllabus.
+A strong understanding of quadratic equations & discriminant is essential for IB Math AA exams and builds the foundation for connected topics across the syllabus.

 Exam technique guidePractice questions